andher1802/geomodelling_challenge/README.md

 3. set the STAC_API_URL environment by typing
    - `export STAC_API_URL="https://earth-search.aws.element84.com/v0"`

-### Using the docker image
+### Option 2.
+Using the docker image

-A relatively easier installation is to use the dockerfile that is on the root folder of the project, and access the module from the jupyter lab that is set by the container.
-For doing this process you have to install docker in your OS, and run the following commands:
+If you do not want to install all dependencies, and have docker installed in your computer, you can use the dockerfile that is located on the root folder of this project.
+Then access the modules from the jupyter lab that is set by the container.
+For doing this run in your terminal the following commands (from the root folder of this project):

 - `docker build -t geo-modelling-challenge .` (geo-modelling-challenge is the name of the image, you can change it accordingly your preferences).
 - `docker run -p 8888:8888 geo-modelling-challenge` (port mapping for the jupyter lab)